So You're New And Want To Start A Light Show...

 Creating Sequences

 Once you’ve created your virtual layout or “preview” in the software, you’re ready to start working on your own sequences.
-You’ll create a new sequence and let the software know which audio file on your computer you want to use and which preview the show will be for.
+Choose any audio file, then use your imagination to create effects for the lights in your display!

 Our software allows you to organize your props into groups for easier sequencing, create multiple timing tracks per song, and create a wide variety of effects for both traditional and RGB lights.
 For more help understanding the Sequencer and all of the options, you can read more in our online help file or watch video tutorials online.